Mérida, Mérida: Climate

-Mérida lies between a tropical monsoon climate (Am), bordering on a subtropical highland climate (Köppen climate classification Cwb), with cooler temperatures than other cities in Venezuela, with dry winters.
+Mérida features a subtropical highland climate (Köppen: Cfb), with cooler temperatures than other cities in Venezuela, with dry winters.
 Though the emission greenhouse gases has caused a rise in temperatures, this has been less, in relative terms, than in other important cities in Venezuela, with readings that vary between 19 °C and 24 °C, with an overall average of 22 °C. Precipitation is heavy during the rainy season, from April to November, though the city does receive more sunshine than most cities in the Colombian Andes, since the valley is too narrow for fog to accumulate.

 Venezuela is situated in an inter-tropical zone, so that there is very little temperature variance over the course of a year.
 The same is true in Mérida—the temperatures recorded in August are normally comparable to those measured under comparable conditions in broad daylight in January.

 On the other hand, given Mérida's location in the interior of the country, far from the maritime coasts and the influence of the ocean, and its high altitude, the temperature variance over the course of a day is relatively high.
 Between day and night a difference of more than 10 C-change can be observed; this difference sometimes reaches more than 20 C-change.
 The maximums are reached during the day, and are usually around 24 °C, but on rare occasions exceed 30 °C. The lower limit of daytime temperatures tends to be around 14 °C.

+Snow can be seen in some Merida picos, such as El Agula Pico.